Boston Bruins: The new millennium (2000–2015)

-Peter Chiarelli was hired as the new general manager of the team.
+The 2006–07 offseason came with significant front office shake up as Peter Chiarelli was hired as the new general manager of the team on May 26, 2006.
 Head coach Mike Sullivan was fired and Dave Lewis, former coach of the Detroit Red Wings, was hired to replace him.
-The Bruins signed star defenseman Zdeno Chara, and center Marc Savard.
-The 2006–07 season ended in the team finishing in last place in the division.
+Sinden, who was team president, resigned on August 9 to become advisor to the owner.
+At the entry draft, the Bruins selected with the fifth overall pick, Phil Kessel.
+The Bruins signed defenseman Zdeno Chara and center Marc Savard.
+Boston also traded Andrew Raycroft for goalie prospect Tuukka Rask.
+The 2006–07 season ended with the team finishing in last place in the division.